infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### What is a wrapper?

+All details about wrapper you can find in [this chapter](blocks-wrapper).

 ### Do you support inner blocks?

+Yes, we support everything that core natively supports.
+How to use them you can find in [this chapter](block-manifest).

 ### Why do you use manifest.json in all blocks and components?

+So we can provide content, attributes, options and much more across multiple different files in multiple programing languages.
+More details read in [this chapter](block-manifest).

 ### Why do you use global manifest.json

+Basicity the same answer as the previous one but in the global manifest.json we have options that are shared across all blocks and components.
+More details read in [this chapter](blocks-global-manifest).

 ### If I want to create a new block/component, what do I do?

 ### How can I use your pre-made blocks?

+You can check all available blocks/components using our `wp boilerplate use_block --help` or `wp boilerplate use_component --help` command.

 ### Can I use block/component from Eightshift-frontend-libs directly?